Five Iron Frenzy: All the Hype That Money Can Buy and Five Iron Frenzy 2: Electric Boogaloo (2000–2001)

-Break-up and The End is Near (2002-2003)
+Breakup and The End is Near (2002–2003)

-Five Iron significantly scaled back their touring for most of 2002, headlining only one tour among several festival appearances and fifteen dates on the Vans Warped Tour.
-As had been band tradition, Five Iron met with their pastor for a spiritual retreat at the end of the year to discuss their forthcoming career plans; Micah Ortega recalled this meeting being the first time where opinions were sharply divided between members, primarily over whether to continue Five Iron Frenzy full-time or part-time.
-In light of several other contributing factors — not the least of which included Andrew Verdecchio's decision to leave the Christian faith and therefore the band — Five Iron unanimously agreed to disband at the end of 2003, allowing themselves enough time to record a final album and embark on a "farewell tour" for the sake of their fans.
+Five Iron Frenzy significantly scaled back their touring for most of 2002, headlining only one tour among several festival appearances and fifteen dates on the Vans Warped Tour.
+As had been band tradition, Five Iron Frenzy met with their pastor for a spiritual retreat at the end of the year to discuss their forthcoming career plans; Micah Ortega recalled this meeting being the first time where opinions were sharply divided between members, primarily over whether to continue Five Iron Frenzy full-time or part-time.
+In light of several other contributing factors — not the least of which included Andrew Verdecchio's decision to leave the Christian faith and therefore the band — Five Iron Frenzy unanimously agreed to disband at the end of 2003, allowing themselves enough time to record a final album and embark on a "farewell tour" for the sake of their fans.
 The group officially announced their break-up in an open letter posted to their website on February 14, 2003, extensively thanking their fanbase and detailing their plans for their shows and releases up until what would be their final concert in November.

-While recording what was intended to be their last studio album, Five Iron released Cheeses...(of Nazareth), a 33-track compilation consisting of various unreleased songs, b-sides, demos, live recordings and improvised joke tracks.
+While recording what was intended to be their last studio album, Five Iron Frenzy released Cheeses...(of Nazareth), a 33-track compilation consisting of various unreleased songs, b-sides, demos, live recordings and improvised joke tracks.
 Despite being described as merely a parting gift to their fanbase, the album received national distribution through EMI and reached number 17 on Billboard's Top Heatseekers and number 22 on the Contemporary Christian charts.
-In June, the first pressing of Five Iron's fifth and final album, The End is Near, was released independently and sold exclusively at the band's live shows.
+In June, the first pressing of Five Iron Frenzy's fifth and final album, The End is Near, was released independently and sold exclusively at the band's live shows.